 So now that you know what you’re going to bring for your trip and how to pack it, let’s talk about the really fun stuff… where should you go?

-Many RV rental companies and campgrounds also run autumn specials, since it does tend to be a slower time of year for travel than the busy summer months.
-You might be able to find special October vacation packages, which is the perfect excuse to create a fall break vacation — after the summer but before the holidays, you’ll have many campgrounds and destinations all to yourself to explore!
+Many RV rental companies and campgrounds also run autumn specials, since it tends to be a slower time of year for travel than the busy summer months.
+You might be able to find special October vacation packages, which is the perfect excuse for a fall break vacation.
+After the summer but before the holidays, you’ll have many campgrounds and destinations all to yourself to explore!

 Still not sure where to go?
 Well, the northeast is an autumn classic; nothing’s quite like seeing the leaves change in Vermont, upstate New York, and New Hampshire.
 There are also a variety of exciting fall harvest festivals taking place across the nation.

-But if leaf peeping isn’t your baileywick, there are actually plenty of warm places to visit when the temperatures start dropping, even in October.
+There are also plenty of warm places to visit when the temperatures start dropping, even in October.
 In the USA, you could head to a coastal area in Florida or southern California — and if you’re feeling really adventurous, you could even head south of the border into Mexico.

 No matter where it takes you, fall travel in the United States is a special and unique joy you simply can’t emulate anywhere else — and now, you know you’re good and prepared for it.